pkmklong/pyicd/README.md

 ## Basic functionality
-- Basic mapping of ICD-9 to ICD-10 codes and ICD-10 or ICD-9 codes using GEMS cross-walks
+- Mapping of ICD-9 to ICD-10 codes and ICD-10 or ICD-9 codes using GEMS cross-walks

+- Filter GEMS mappings by cross-walk types

 - Query individual or batches of ICD9 and ICD10 codesets for validity and clinical descriptions

 - Check ICD9 or ICD10 hierarchies

 - Search ICD9 or ICD10 codes by keyword and edit distance